Alokkumarcse/music-player-ui/README.md

-# ninja-player-ui
+# Music-player-ui

 Music player user-interface build upon only html and css.

-Learn about different types of styling and their applications.
+Learn about different types of styling rules and their applications.